Skip Navigation

 Glossary

-Americans with Disabilities Act (ADA): Legislation signed in 1990 and amended in 2009 which provides qualified individuals with disabilities protection from discrimination in employment, housing, education, and service delivery.
+Americans with Disabilities Act (ADA): Legislation signed in 1990 and amended in 2009 that provides qualified individuals with disabilities protection from discrimination in employment, housing, education, and service delivery.

-ASPIRE: program to assist individuals who receive TANIF or Supplemental Nutritional Assistance (formerly food stamps) to find employment.
+ASPIRE: Program to assist individuals who receive TANF or Supplemental Nutritional Assistance (formerly food stamps) to find employment.

 DHHS OACPD: Department of Health and Human Services, Office of Adults with Cognitive and Physical Disabilities